GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/button-name/index.md

 ---

-When a button doesn't have an accessible name, screen readers announce it as "button", making it unusable for users who rely on screen readers.
+When a button doesn't have an accessible name, screen readers and other assistive technologies announce it as _button_, which provides no information to users about what the button does.

 ## How the Lighthouse button name audit fails